 1. Have you been taught in some church that you are some lowlife who has no value—that being a sinner makes you lower than a worm?

-2. Talk about a healthy self-forgetfulness that could allow you to focus on your neighbor’s welfare while your own needs are being met automatically.
+2. Think about a healthy self-forgetfulness that could allow you to focus on your neighbor’s welfare while your own needs are being met automatically.

 3. Has worry every done a single positive thing for you?